powlook/project_autoracs/README.md

 At this point, Gazebo should have launched, loaded the simple lake terrain, and spawned 3 turtlebot3  onto the terrain.
 A common mistake is to forgot to source the Gazebo environment in step 2.

+## Multiple turtlebots SLAM

+1. First, you need to install the ros-kinetic-multirobot-map-merge package (only need to do for the first time)

+        $ sudo apt install ros-kinetic-multirobot-map-merge

+2. Start the pillar10x10 world (pillar10x10.world) with 2 turtlebots.
+Utilize the turtlebot3_drive.cpp to navigate the turtlebots.

+        $ roslaunch multi_slam robots_multi_moving.launch

+3. Subcript to the map topics of both turtlebots and merge the 2 maps

+        $ roslaunch multi_slam robots_multi_map_merge.launch

+4. Visualize the maps

+        $ rosrun rviz rviz -d `rospack find multi_slam`/rviz/robots_multi_slam.rviz

+5. Save the map

+        $rosrun map_server map_saver -f ~/map/map_filename

+## Multiple turtlebots Navigation

+1. Launch the global map (after merging) and the pillar10x10.world

+        $ roslaunch multi_nav robots_multi_static.launch

+2. Launch the navigation node for multiple turtlebots navigation

+        $ roslaunch multi_nav robots_multi_navigation.launch

+FAQ:
+1. I have issue with map_merge package.
+Check if the ros-kinetic-multirobot-map-merge already installed.
+2. Why initial_pose.py fail?
+Check the file, make sure it is executable.